Carbon Monoxide Safety

 Know the Symptoms, Prevent the Hazards

 Carbon monoxide poisoning is entirely preventable.
-Learn what causes it and what you can do to stay safe.
+Learn about the causes and what you can do to stay safe.

 What is carbon monoxide?